xando/buzzy/docs/index.rst

   List of files to be excluded from watch process.
   When **watch** command is called, the build directory will be reload every time when page got changed.
-  This setting prevents from calling rebuild for some files. **BUILD_DIR** is will be excluded as well.
+  This setting prevents from calling rebuild for some files.
+The **BUILD_DIR** is will be excluded as well.

 Commands